SmarterApp/TestScoreGuide/scores/grade11ela.md

 </div>
 <div class="accordion" markdown="1">

-### Level 3: 2583–2681 {#desc-met}
+### Level 3: 2577–2677 {#desc-met}

 The student met the high school standard for English language arts/literacy and appears ready for future coursework.

-Higher Ed Placement Agreement (HEPA) status: Ready for college-level English coursework
+Higher Education Placement Agreement (HEPA) status: Likely ready for college-level English coursework

-Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s ELA score indicates he or she is considered ready for college-level English coursework.
-Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help avoid the need for placement testing upon enrolling in higher ed.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s ELA score indicates he or she is likely ready for college-level English coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help the student upon enrolling in higher education within Washington State.

 - [Sample Item: Reading]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Met.pdf)

 </div>
 <div class="accordion" markdown="1">

-### Level 2: 2493–2582 {#desc-nearly-met}
+### Level 2: 2491–2576 {#desc-nearly-met}

 The student nearly met the high school standard for English language arts/literacy needed for likely success in future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

 Higher Ed Placement Agreement (HEPA) Status: Not yet demonstrating readiness for college-level English coursework

 Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s ELA score indicates he or she is not yet considered ready for college-level English coursework.
-Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) about how a Bridge to College course can help.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) about how a Bridge to College course can help during the student’s senior year.

 Assessment Graduation Requirement Cut Score: In August 2015, the Washington State Board of Education set a minimum score of 2548 (which is within Level 2) for graduation.
 It remains a goal of the Board that all students will earn at least a Level 3 on the high school Smarter Balanced exams.
 As students and the system adjust to new standards and new assessments, the Board will revisit the minimum score that students need to graduate.
+If a high school student has not met the minimum score of 2548, they can retake the Smarter Balanced test, or use one of the other legislatively approved Assessment Graduation Alternatives.

 - [Sample Item: Reading]({{ site.baseurl }}/pdf/ELA_G11_Reading_Standard_Nearly_Met.pdf)